mxahan/mxahan.github.io/_posts/2020-04-08-Random_Thoughts.md

 ## Be extreme curious about alternatives with drawbacks

 It's more important to guess while taking state-of-the-art knowledge.
 Don't randomly put problems and wrong doing in front.
 Be aware of the probable alternatives ways to do that thing and then come for curiosity to know the alternatives experiments and outcomes.
 Get ideas how you can improve it?
 Where and what to improve?

+## Definitely Argue till one of you gets corrected

+If something is fundamentally wrong to you definitely dive deep and argue till either your thoughts or the counter thoughts have a clear edges.